spezifisch/esphome-entry/README.md

 * The idea here is that we use the sound detector to trigger an event for HomeAssistant when it's loud enough (our primary audible doorbell rings)
 * This also triggers the remote of a secondary (visual) doorbell (a cheap wireless doorbell set with two LED units/wall warts)
-* The remote runs from a 12 V battery (A23), therefore the optocoupler instead of hooking us directly into it
+* The remote runs from a 12 V battery (A23), therefore the optocoupler instead of hooking us directly into it.
+The optocoupler's output is just connected to the two sides of the push button of the remote.
 * Our ESP32 and sound sensor are powered by the ESP32 board's 3.3 V regulator.
 That regulator is powered by 5 V from the USB-C port.

 ### Sound Sensor